 The word yoga is derived from ‘Yuj’ in Sanskrit, which translates to the English word ‘unite.’
 Looking back through centuries of history, different lore suggests a variety of yoga-like practices, making it clear that through time it has developed across religion and belief systems.
 The ability to consistently adjust the practice is part of what makes it such a popular method of exercise today.

-Yoga’s development and variety of styles allow for it to be a practice that anyone can do, and the choices in styles make it perfect for anyone at any exercise level to try.
-From your basic yoga classes to your oddly funny sessions of goat yoga— which, yes, do include practicing with a live goat — each session offers a different idea.
-While the basic method of stretching out your muscles typically remains as a fundamental practice, the styles of each class can be pretty different.
+Yoga’s development and variety of styles make it a practice that anyone can do, regardless of your fitness level.
+From your basic yoga classes to your oddly funny sessions of goat yoga—which, yes, do include practicing with a live goat—each session offers a different idea.
+While the basic method of stretching out your muscles is fundamental to every practice, the styles of each class can be very different.

 3 Apps for On the Go Workouts